 Faculty advisors in the student’s major are trained to work with students with ASD and strive to provide the same type of advising offered to all Defiance College students.

-Peer mentors assist with advice about courses, course sequences, co-curricular opportunities, instructors and other academic matters.
+Peer mentors and tutors assist with advice about courses, course sequences, co-curricular opportunities, instructors and other academic matters.

 Students meet regularly with the Director of Student Academic Support Services and Student Support Coordinator.